My naturally gaited Tennessee walking horse and I took a stab at Western Dressage, and we weren’t the only gaited horse entry!

 Improvement areas are finding a well-fitting western saddle.
 We are working on getting this resolved soon.
 The saddle I rode in, even with shims, hindered her shoulder movement.
 Although we received “7’s” for impulsion and quality of gaits, Makana felt reluctant to step deep and maintain a fluid canter in this western saddle.
 My gaited horse moves best in a dressage saddle, but I can’t ride western gaited dressage in an english saddle!
 I wonder if there is a saddle maker who produces a western looking saddle on a dressage tree?

-The Walker’s Triple R schooling dressage show encouraged western entrants to ride in snaffle bits.
-Our next schooling dressage show at Rocking R Farm allows western dressage riders to ride in curbs or snaffles.
-It will be interesting to see the difference a better fitting saddle and riding in a curb make in our movement and scores.
+The schooling dressage show encouraged western entrants to ride in snaffle bits.
+Our next schooling dressage show at another farm in Foley, MN allows western dressage using curbs or snaffles.

 You must be logged in to post a comment.